GateNLP/ToxicClassifier/README.md

 # ToxicClassifier

+Toxic Classifiers developed for the GATE Cloud.
+Two models are available:
-Toxic Classifier trained on the [Kaggle Toxic Comments Challenge dataset] (https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/overview).
+- kaggle: trained on the [Kaggle Toxic Comments Challenge dataset](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/overview).
+- olid: trained on the [OLIDv1 dataset from OffensEval 2019](https://sites.google.com/site/offensevalsharedtask/olid).

 We fine-tuned a `Roberta-base` model using the [`simpletransformers`](https://simpletransformers.ai/) toolkit.